From Static to Dynamic Anomaly Detection with Application to Power System Cyber Security: Introduction

 {\em Would it be possible to detect stealthy multivariate attacks in a real-time operation by exploiting the attack impact on the dynamics of system trajectories during the transient?} \end{flushleft} The importance of an appropriate answer to this question has been reinforced thanks to recent advances in sensing technology in the modern power systems.
 Our main objective in this article is to address this question.

-\paragraph*{\bf Related Work} Detection methods concerning system dynamics have primarily emerged under the topic of {\em fault detection and isolation filters}.
-A subclass of these schemes is the observer-based approach applied initially to linear models~\cite{Massoumnia1989}; see also \cite{Ding2008} for a comprehensive summary of the large body of the literature.
+\paragraph*{\bf Related work} Detection methods concerning system dynamics have primarily emerged under the topic of {\em fault detection and isolation filters}.
+A subclass of these schemes is the observer-based approach applied initially to linear models~\cite{Massoumnia1989}; see also \cite{Ding2008} for a comprehensive summary of the large body of literature.
 The authors in~\cite{Nyberg2006} further extend the modeling framework to general linear differential-algebraic equations (DAEs), enhancing the applicability of such methods particularly for power system applications due to the common governing physical laws in this setting.
 Recently, a variant of observer-based methods is also investigated in~\cite{Ameli2018a} so as to deal with unknown natural exogenous inputs.

-An inherent shortcoming of observe-based approaches is that the degree of the resulting diagnosis filter is effectively the same as the system dynamics, which may yield an unnecessarily complex filter in large-scale power systems.
+An inherent shortcoming of many observer-based approaches is that the degree of the resulting diagnosis filter is effectively the same as the system dynamics, which may yield an unnecessarily complex filter in large-scale power systems.
+To our best of knowledge, there are relatively much fewer studies in the literature on the design of the reduced-order observers where the conditions for a minimum order existence need to be satisfied \cite{Ding2008, Gao2017}.
 The closest approach in the literature is~\cite{Esfahani2016} where a scalable optimization-based filter design is developed for high-dimensional nonlinear control systems.
 However, the proposed method opts for mainly dealing with a single fault scenario, and may not be as effective in case of smart multivariate adversarial inputs.

+An effective approach toward security and modeling the interaction between attackers and detectors builds on the rich framework of game theory.
+Recently, the authors in~\cite{Shukla2019} propose a two player mixed strategy game to address a dynamic resource-planning problem between an attacker targeting the communication equipment and a defender protecting the control network.
+Similar frameworks have also been deployed to model the dynamics of information flow between an advanced persistent threat and a detector \cite{Sahabandu2018, Sahabandu2019}.